 Photo credit: Michal Šulc

-PUBLICATIONS
+KEY PUBLICATIONS

 Clarke A.D.F, Hunt A.R., Hughes A.E.
 2022.
 Foraging as sampling without replacement: A Bayesian statistical model for estimating biases in target selection.
 PLOS Computational Biology.